Category Archives: Church

 5) Small churches can offer a personalized touch.

-Got me thinking about the impact these churches have as a group, so looked up some numbers for 2015 (2016 data is still being collected).
+This got me thinking about the impact these churches have as a group, so I looked up some numbers for 2015 (2016 data is still being collected).

 The 984 Southern Baptist churches in Louisiana that reported between 1 and 100 in worship attendance in 2015: